P0L3NARUBA/saints-row-4-patches/README.md

 1. Install Python.
 After its installed run **py pip install p4python**
 2. Install the Vulkan SDK.
 The default selected is fine.
-3. [Install the Perforce Visual Client and server.](https://www.youtube.com/watch?v=2me3R2FFjcI) After you install the client and server you will need to run 2 commands in CMD.
+3. [Install the Perforce Visual Client and server.](https://www.youtube.com/watch?v=2me3R2FFjcI)

-`p4 set P4PORT=(server ip):1666` Set server ip to what you set in P4V it will most likely be localhost:1666.
+After you install the client and server you will need to run these 2 commands in CMD:
-`p4 set P4CLIENT=(WORKSPACENAME)` Set the workspace name to what you have in Perforce.
+`p4 set P4PORT=(server ip):1666` Set server ip to what you set in P4V it will most likely be localhost:1666 `p4 set P4CLIENT=(WORKSPACENAME)` Set the workspace name to what you have in Perforce.

 - You need to gen the pcvdir You can do this running `py dsfl.py genvdir pc` in the `D:\projects\sr35\ng2\sr35` folder.